Dizzy Gillespie

 People Also Ask

-Some of Dizzy Gillespie's most popular tracks include All the Things You Are, A Night In Tunisia, On The Sunny Side Of The Street, Manteca, Groovin' High.
-Listen to these songs and discover more from their extensive catalog.
+Dizzy Gillespie's most-played tracks include All the Things You Are, A Night In Tunisia, On The Sunny Side Of The Street, Manteca, Groovin' High.
+Listen to these songs and explore more from their catalog on this page.

-American jazz trumpet player, bandleader, singer, and composer dubbed "the sound of surprise". (born October 21, 1917, Cheraw, South Carolina, USA; died January 6, 1993, Englewood, New Jersey, USA)Tog...
+American jazz trumpet player, bandleader, singer, and composer dubbed "the sound of surprise". (born October 21, 1917, Cheraw, South Carolina, USA; died January 6, 1993, Englewood, New Jersey, USA)Together with Charlie Parker he was the predominant f...
 Read the full biography on this page.

-You can find Dizzy Gillespie vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Dizzy Gillespie vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Dizzy Gillespie